gabriel-sk-williams/universal-swap/README.md

 ### Concluding Thoughts

 I would have liked to give more attention to uAssets and the Universal Merchant.
-In early iterations I included a "Merchant" struct in the controller who would hold mock crypto assets, use them to mint and burn Universal Tokens, and provide liquidity to the Exchange.
-However, since most of these actions would be occurring on-chain (and therefore off-server), the best I could have done is mock up a controlled entity that 1) does not technically use my routes and 2) is not actually subject to on-chain limitations
+In early iterations I included a "Merchant" struct in the controller that would hold mock crypto assets, use them to mint and burn Universal Tokens, and provide liquidity to the Exchange.
+However, since most of these actions would be occurring on-chain (and therefore off-server), the best I could have done is mock up a controlled entity that 1) would not technically be using my routes and 2) is not actually subject to on-chain limitations.

 Instead I decided to focus on preparing frontend requests for eventual use on-chain.
 The bulk of my efforts went therefore into configuring and signing Dutch Orders that would interact with the UniswapX DutchReactor and Permit2 Solidity contracts: